Questions and answers regarding our non-GMO standards

 Q: What do we mean by non-GMO?

-We are not aware of any consensus within the scientific community to the effect that foods that include genetically modified ingredients are any more dangerous than their non-GMO counterparts.
+We are not aware of any consensus within the scientific community to the effect that foods that include GMO ingredients are any more dangerous than their non-GMO counterparts.

 Q: Did Martin’s change any of its ingredients to make its products non-GMO?

 A: Yes.
-Most of the key ingredients we use in our products, including wheat flour and wheat gluten, are not commercially available in genetically modified forms.
-However, certain categories of ingredients that we use do include GMO options (e.g., oil and sugar) or may soon include GMO options (e.g., potato flour).
+Most of the key ingredients we use in our products, including wheat flour and wheat gluten, are not commercially available in GMO forms.
+However, certain categories of ingredients that we use do include GMO options (e.g., potato flour, oil, and sugar).

-As part of our commitment to sourcing non-GMO ingredients, we have replaced certain ingredients with ingredients that are not commercially available in genetically modified forms.
-For example, we have replaced soybean oil and soy lecithin, which are widely available in the US in genetically modified forms, with, respectively, sunflower oil and sunflower lecithin, which are not commercially available in genetically modified forms.
+As part of our commitment to sourcing non-GMO ingredients, we replaced certain ingredients with ingredients that are not commercially available in GMO forms.
+For example, we replaced soybean oil and soy lecithin, which are widely available in the US in GMO forms, with, respectively, sunflower oil and sunflower lecithin, which are not commercially available in GMO forms.

-(Sugar may be derived from certain plants, such as sugar beets, that are widely available in the US in genetically modified forms.
-However, we have long sourced the sugar we use in our products from sugarcane, which is not commercially available in genetically modified forms.
-Also, while the FDA has recently approved genetically modified potatoes for the first time, we continue to source non-GMO potato flour.)
+(Sugar may be derived from certain plants, such as sugar beets, that are widely available in the US in GMO forms.
+However, we have long sourced the sugar we use in our products from sugarcane, which is not commercially available in GMO forms.
+Also, while GMO potatoes are now commercially available, we continue to source non-GMO potato flour.)

 Q: How does Martin’s determine whether its product ingredients are non-GMO?

-A: We require our suppliers to provide statements to us to the effect that the ingredients they are providing us are non-GMO.
-Moreover, as noted above, most of the key ingredients that we source are not commercially available as GMOs.
-With respect to certain (but not all) categories of ingredients that do include GMO options (e.g., oil, lecithin and sugar), we source ingredients (sunflower oil, sunflower lecithin, and cane sugar) that are not commercially available as GMOs.
+A: How we determine that our product ingredients are non-GMO depends on the ingredient.
+In some cases, we obtain a certification from our supplier to the effect that the ingredient they are providing us is non-GMO.
+In other cases, we rely upon the fact that the ingredient we source is not commercially available as a GMO (e.g., wheat flour and wheat gluten).
+With respect to certain (but not all) categories of ingredients that do include GMO options (e.g., oil, lecithin, and sugar), we source ingredients (sunflower oil, sunflower lecithin, and cane sugar) that are not commercially available as GMOs.

-We do perform periodic Polymerase Chain Reaction (PCR) testing on our products to determine the presence of genetically modified ingredients.
-In such tests, we regard the product as satisfying our non-GMO standard if any genetically modified materials in the product account for less than 0.9% of the total weight of the product.
+In addition to one or both of these evaluation methods, we also perform periodic Polymerase Chain Reaction (PCR) testing on our products to determine the presence of certain GMO ingredients.
+In such tests, we regard the product as satisfying our non-GMO standard if any GMO material for which we test accounts for less than 0.9% of the applicable ingredient.
 Given the limitations of such tests, however, we primarily rely upon our suppliers’ representations to us and the fact that most of our ingredients are not commercially available as GMOs.